Kinetic theory of coupled binary-fluid-surfactant systems: Microscopic Derivation of the Hydrodynamic Equations

-which is a functional of the rate of change of the volume fraction $\partial_t\phi$, the velocity of fluid component 1 $\bm{v}_1(\bm{r},t)$, the total velocity of the fluid $\bm{v}(\bm{r},t)=(1+\phi)\bm{v}_1(\bm{r},t)/2+(1-\phi)\bm{v}_2(\bm{r},t)/2$, and the velocities of the discrete particles $\{\dot{\bm{r}}^+,\dot{\bm{r}}^-\}$.
+so that either $\bm{v}_1$ or $\bm{v}_2$ may be expressed in terms of $\bm{v}$ and the other.
 We use a dot over any variable to denote its total time-derivative.
 We neglect the volume of discrete particles in this formulation.
 The first dissipation term in Eq.~(\ref{eq:rayleighian_full}) denotes the viscous dissipation of the incompressible Newtonian fluid,

 where $\eta$ is the fluid viscosity (assumed to be the same for both components of the fluid) and $P(\bm{r})$ is a Lagrange multiplier to enforce incompressibility condition $\bm{\nabla}\cdot\bm{v}=0$, which also happens to be the pressure of the fluid.
 The second dissipation term in Eq.~(\ref{eq:rayleighian_full}) represents dissipation due to velocity differences between the two fluid components,